LauLauThom/Fiji-QualiAnnotations/README.md

 Such files can be easily generated in a tabular software like excel (just select saving as csv).
 See the [example csv](https://github.com/LauLauThom/Fiji-QualiAnnotations/blob/master/KNIMEworkflows/SunburstPlot/DropDownChoices.csv)
 <img src="https://github.com/LauLauThom/Fiji-QualiAnnotations/blob/master/images/Dropdown-plugin.png" alt="Plugin-dropdown" width="920" height="300">

+# Annotate image-regions with ROI
+You can annotate image-regions by either drawing or activating an existing ROI before clicking the "Add" or category button.
+The name of the ROI is thus appended to the result table in a dedicated ROI column.
+If you draw new ROI, tick the "Add to Manager" option, otherwise the ROI name will be none (new ROI do not have a name, until saved in the RoiManager).
+If you annotate ROI already stored in the RoiManager, dont tick the "Add To Manager", otherwise you will duplicate each annotated ROI.

+The annotations and measurements (if selected) are saved in the ROI object as properties.
+They can be retrieved using scripting or macro-programing via `Roi.getProperty(key)` or `Roi.getProperties()`.
+With scripting languages, replace Roi with the roi-instance of interest.
+`key` here should be one of the column header of the corresponding annotation table, so if you selected `run Measure` and Mean intensity was selected in Fiji measurement, you can recover `Roi.getProperty("Mean")`.

 # KNIME Worfklows
 You can find examples of analysis from the annotation table with KNIME in the `KNIMEworkflows` folder.